Access limited to McIntosh County courthouse

 McIntosh County has limited access to its courthouse.
-The courthouse doors are now locked and visitors must call ahead to the office they wish to do business with.
+The courthouse doors are now locked and visitors must call ahead to the office in which they wish to do business.
 Visitors will need to wear a mask when entering the building and if they do not have one, masks and hand gel will be provided.

 EIN Presswire's priority is source transparency.
 We do not allow opaque clients, and our editors try to be careful about weeding out false and misleading content.